 Theodore Roosevelt once said that the Grand Canyon was the "one great site that every American should see."

-Playlist of videos about the canyon.
+Playlist of videos about the area.

 Grand Canyon attracts the attention of the world for many reasons, but